Sword vs. Plate Armor: Was the Blade Truly Effective?

 Swords and Plate Armor in History

-Plate armor used by the Romans was known as lorica segmentata, which were smaller pieces placed over vital areas.
-Plate armor that would protect the entire body of the European knight rose during the second half of the 14th century and would gradually increase in size, parts, and quality over the next three centuries.
+Roman plate armor, known as lorica segmentata, consisted of smaller pieces covering vital areas.
+Full-body plate armor for European knights emerged in the second half of the 14th century, progressively improving in size, parts, and quality over the next three centuries.

 Sword Vs. Plate Armor